 6. Application Fee

 The application fee is $80.
-We accept payment by Visa or Mastercard (debit/credit).
+We accept Visa or Mastercard (debit/credit).
 We do not review applications until we have processed the application fee.
 We do not require application fees from qualified Pickering, PPIA or IIPP fellows.
 Contact MPPadmit@duke.edu prior to submission to request your fee waiver.

 7. Video Essay (optional but strongly recommended)